Healthy Schools Gold Award

-We have now achieved our Healthy Schools Silver Award!
+George Eliot Primary School has now successfully achieved our Healthy Schools London Gold Award!

 We are working hard to improve our Healthy School status.
 Last year we were awarded the Bronze Award, and this January we have progressed further and have now achieved the Silver Award.